 Lemma \ref{lem:inciauto} shows that the adjacency matrix defines a boundary condition for the Dirac operator.
 We denote the Dirac operator subject to the boundary condition $\Gamma(\mathcal{A}(G))$ by $D_G$.
 As we will see, the spectrum of $D_G$ highly depends on the directed cycles present in $G$.
 We use the notation $G^\prime\subseteq G$ to say that $G^\prime$ is a subgraph of $G$ with no isolated vertices.

-\begin{defin} A disjoint collection of cycles is a digraph $C$, whose connected components consist of directed cycles.
-The size $\alpha(C)$ of $C$ is the amount of connected components, the total length $\eta(C)$ of $C$ is the amount of edges of $C$.
-For a digraph $G$, define
+\begin{Definition} A {\it disjoint collection of cycles} is a directed multigraph $C$, whose connected components consist of directed cycles.
+The {\it connectedness $\alpha(C)$} of $C$ is the number of connected components of $C$, the {\it size $\eta(C)$} of $C$ is the number of edges of $C$.
+For a directed multigraph $G$, set